-Notified Body BSI The Netherlands B.V.
+Notified Body BSI Group The Netherlands B.V.
 (2797) and IVD manufacturers both have an interest in speeding up the review of Technical Documentation (Summary of Technical Documentation (STED), initial application, renewal application, etc.) and reducing the time to certificate decision.

-The most frequent reasons for delays in the review of the Technical Documentation are:
+The most common reasons for delays in technical documentation reviews are:

-- Incomplete Submissions: BSI has not been provided with all the information needed for the review. - Poor structuring of Technical Documentation: The information is present within the Technical Documentation but is difficult to locate.
+- Incomplete Submissions BSI has not been provided with all the information needed for the review. - Poor structuring of Technical Documentation

+The information is present within the technical documentation but is difficult to locate.

-To reduce the frequency of the above issues, BSI Medical Devices proposes the following Best Practice Guidelines for IVDR Documentation Submission.
+To reduce the frequency of the above issues, BSI Medical Devices proposes the present Best Practice Guidelines for IVDR Documentation Submission